anvetsu/reo/README.md

 c("abc")
 ```

-The `.mo` file is an intermediary between `motto` and Java byte code.
-This intermediary representation is compiled on-the-fly JVM byte code via the Clojure compiler.
+The object code is compiled on-the-fly to JVM byte code.